Houston Citizenship Lawyers

 - Maintaining lawful permanent resident status and continuous residence for the last five years (or three years if you have been married to a U.S. citizen for those three years)

 - Being physically present in the U.S. for at least 30 months out of the last five years (or 18 months out of the last three years if married to a U.S. citizen)

 - Living for at least three months in the state or district where you apply for citizenship

 - Demonstrating good moral character in the years leading up to your application

 If USCIS accepts your application, you will need to attend an interview with an adjudicating officer.
 During the interview, the officer will ask you questions about your application.
-They will also test your proficiency in speaking, reading, and writing the English language, as well as your knowledge of U.S. civics and history.
-If you pass the interview, you will need to take an oath of allegiance to the United States during your naturalization ceremony.
+They will also test your proficiency in English, as well as your knowledge of U.S. history and government.
+If you pass the interview, you will take an oath of allegiance to the United States during your naturalization ceremony.

-If you served or are currently serving in the U.S. armed forces, you may be able to complete the naturalization process without meeting all the typical requirements.
-Get in touch with our team for more details about this option.
+If you served or are currently serving in the U.S. armed forces, you may be able to complete the naturalization process without meeting typical requirements.
+Get in touch with our team for more details about this citizenship option.